Deltech-del/Deltech-Computers/README.md

+## This website is currently under development! by @GeraldOkoth
 # Deltech-Computers
-At Deltech Computers, is an IT based company that deals with the general inquiries and tasks on the IT fields.
+@Deltech-del Computers, is an IT based company that deals with the general inquiries and tasks on the IT fields.